CFA’S MINIMUM COVID-19 REQUIREMENTS FOR

 THE WELL-BEING OF CLUBS AND PARTICIPANTS AT CFA EVENTS

-Effective: Immediately through May 31, 2021
+Effective: Immediately through April 30, 2022

 CFA Mandatory COVID-19 Requirements

-- Clubs, officials, and participants are required to follow CFA mandatory COVID-19 requirements, local, county, state, national, and event facility regulations that apply to the area for their type of event and site
+1. All attendees (club members, show committee, officials, participants, vendors and spectators) are required to follow “CFA Mandatory COVID-19 Requirements”; local, county, state, national regulations; and event facility regulations that apply to the area for their type of event and site

-Recommended COVID-19 General Practices
+CFA Recommended COVID-19 General Practices

 - Avoid congregating to the extent possible.